Interview: Mark Goodwin, CEO, Apex Clean Energy

-Before he speaks at Financing Wind North America, we sat down with Mark to find out more about his thoughts on innovations in project finance, transmission, and his career in renewable energy.
+We sat down with Mark to find out more about his thoughts on innovations in project finance, transmission, and his career in renewable energy.

 Could you tell us a little bit about your background, how you became involved in renewable energy?

 I am a former naval officer and deployed in the fleet in the early 1990’s.
 Coming back from my third cruise in the Persian Gulf, I realised that much of my training was about protecting energy and making sure there was energy stability in the Middle East.